pts/pts-mw386as-linux/README.md

 * `src/compile.sh tcc` uses [TinyCC](https://bellard.org/tcc/) as the
   compiler.
 The script adds different warning flags (e.g. no `-ansi`) than for GCC, but otherwise it's similar to `src/compile.sh gcc`.
+Please note that TinyCC is a fast, but non-optimizing compiler: the generated execable is slow and big.

+* `src/compile.sh miniutcc` uses *miniutcc* as the C compiler, which is a self-contained variant of [TinyCC](https://bellard.org/tcc/).
+It's part of the pts-mw386as-linux Git repository as the Linux i386 executable `tools/miniutcc`.
+It's self-contained, installing any C compiler, C header files, libc, assembler or linker is not necessary.
+It generates statically linked Linux i386 executables.

 * `src/compile.sh owcc` uses the
   [OpenWatcom](https://github.com/open-watcom/open-watcom-v2) C compiler and